 Canal Convergence | Water + Art + Light

-Eligibility: All local, regional, and international artists, artist teams/collectives, architects, designers, and multimedia specialists are invited to submit a proposal for Canal Convergence.
+Eligibility: All local, regional, and international artists, artist teams, architects, designers, and multimedia specialists are invited to submit a proposal for Canal Convergence.

-Budget: $5,000 – $30,000 (With a limited number of larger budgets being awarded to major works of a larger physical scale.)
+Budget: $5,000 and $30,000 (USD), with a limited number of larger budgets being awarded to new commissions and/or major works of a larger physical scale.

 This call is specifically targeting interactive and/or light-based installations.

 Download the RFP, list of requirements, and format for submission here:

 Download the artwork installation sites information here:

 Link to folder with high-res images of Canal Convergence sites:

 Questions regarding the RFP should be directed to Jennifer Gill, public art manager for Canal Convergence, at JenniferG@ScottsdaleArts.org.

 Jennifer will also be reserving blocks of time in February and March where artists can schedule up to 30-minute sessions via zoom or phone call to discuss their ideas for Canal Convergence.
 The dates of these sessions are Thursday, February 25, and Tuesday, March 9, 2021.
 Please email Jennifer directly to find out and schedule available times.

 Scottsdale Public Art is continuing to monitor status of the COVID-19 global Scottsdale Public Art is continuing to monitor status of the COVID-19 global pandemic.
 There is still a great amount of uncertainty surrounding the event industry; however, given the advancements of the past few months, we feel hopeful about the future and the prospect of being able to gather again in November.
 We are currently planning for an event where physically interactive artworks, as well as other in-person programming, can return.
 As new information becomes available, we will work with our artists and adjust plans accordingly to present another year of engaging art experiences.